 Every year on March 22, the world celebrates the importance of freshwater through World Water Day.
-The UN declared this World Water Day in 1992, following the recommendation of the UN Conference on Environment and Development (UNCED) held in Rio de Janeiro earlier that year.
-2018 is the 25th anniversary of World Water Day.
+The UN declared March 22 World Water Day in 1992, following the recommendation of the UN Conference on Environment and Development (UNCED) held in Rio de Janeiro earlier that year.

 As we all know, water is the ultimate resource.
 While many forms of alternative energy and other materials exist, nothing can replace water.
 And although the earth is awash in water, only 2% is fresh and only 0.4% is available for human use (the rest is frozen in glaciers and ice sheets).
 Humans can exist for a long time without food, but we can live only a few days at most without water.